Jak12-3/Voice-Stuff/README.md

 - 🚀  "What time is it?" - Tells time day and date <br>

 - 🚀  "When is my package arriving?" , "When is mail delivery?"" <br>

+- 🚀  "whose at the door?" - setup using smart camera and frigate<br>

 - 🚀  "Set a timer for 8 minutes" - Start timers <br>